 - Once you have your account all set up, you can access your email by going to your Gmail account or you can configure your Macmail (if you’re using a Mac) or Outlook if that’s what you’re using.

 I promise, the above steps may seem a bit daunting at first but Google really does hold your hand and walks you through it during the setup.
 And I have found them to be incredibly helpful when I’ve called for assistance.

-The best part is that once you’ve set up your Gmail for Business/GSuite account, you can switch hosting providers for your website and never have to worry about your email again!
+The best part is that once you’ve set up your Workspace Gmail account, you can switch hosting providers for your website and never have to worry about your email again!

 Until next time!